dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 ## Implement the pizza customization dialog

-Now we need to implement the pizza customization dialog.
+Now we need to implement the pizza customization dialog so we can display it when the user selects a pizza.
 The pizza customization dialog will be a new component that let's you specify the size of your pizza and what toppings you want, shows the price, and let's you add the pizza to your order.

 Add a *ConfigurePizzaDialog.cshtml* file under the *Shared* directory.
 Since this component is not a separate page, it does not need the `@page` directive.